 Turnip Noodles with Eggs and Chives

-In a large skillet, heat one tbsp of the olive oil over medium heat.
+- In a large skillet, heat one tablespoon of the olive oil over medium heat.
 Add the chopped shallot and garlic and sauté for 3 to 5 minutes, or until the shallot is tender.

-Add the turnip noodles and the other tbsp of olive oil to the skillet.
+- Add the turnip noodles and the other tablespoon of olive oil to the skillet.
 Cook, stirring occasionally, for 5 to 7 minutes or until the turnip noodles are tender.